yyc9268/Numerical_optimization/README.md

 ```
 C++ and MATLAB
 ```
-This code was written in MATLAB2014a
+The code was written in MATLAB2014a

 ## Contents